andreipfeiffer/css-in-js/README.md

 - 😕 bundles nested styles even if they are not used in component
 - 🤫 for user input styles, it generates a new class name for each update, but it does NOT remove the old ones, appending indefinitely to the DOM
-- 😑 using `styled` approach will add `3 KB` to our bundle, because it's imported from a separate package
+- 😑 using `styled` approach will add `3 kB` to our bundle, because it's imported from a separate package
 - 🤔 don't know how to split static and dynamic styles, resulting in highly polluted duplicated styles in head for component variants (same applies to `css` prop & `styled` components)

 <br />